-Machine learning makes the job much more manageable.
-By analyzing millions of units fo stock data simultaneously, the AI can adapt to the market condition and come up with a much more accurate prediction for much less time.
+Machine learning technology makes the job much more manageable.
+By analyzing millions of units for stock data simultaneously, the AI can adapt to the market condition and come up with a much more accurate prediction for much less time.
 The data about the companies is only one side of the coin, with other being media mentions of the businesses that may take effect on stock value, like that interview of Elon Musk by Joe Rogan not so long ago.

 It is fair to say that the analytical capabilities will grow further, as the proficiency of an ML-based AI increases with each processed operation.
 The more companies it analyses, the more predictions it makes, and more accurate these will become in the future, with an ever increasing layer of auxiliary factors that may influence the stock value.

-The technology has to yet offered a universal solution to all issues of financial market (or any other market).
+The technology has to yet offered a universal solution to all issues of the financial market (or any other market).
 All machine learning solutions are still created and maintained by human professionals, and it will remain that way unless a full-scale sentient AI emerges.

-Machine learning algorithms allow building a solution that would fit any particular need (from fraud detection to face swap on pictures and videos).
-Big companies make custom ML-based solutions to meet the demand of their audience - for example, account and asset management for digitally active clients (Weatherfront).
+Machine learning and Fintech algorithms allow building a solution that would fit any particular need (from fraud detection to face swap on pictures and videos).
+Big companies make custom ML-based solutions to meet the demand of their audience — for example, account and asset management for digitally active clients (Weatherfront).